 Flat bones are made up of a layer of spongy bone between two thin layers of compact bone.
-Their shape is flattened, not rounded.
-Examples include the skull and ribs.
-Flat bones have marrow, but not a bone marrow cavity.
+They have a flat shape, not rounded.
+Examples include the skull and rib bones.
+Flat bones have marrow, but they do not have a bone marrow cavity.